archilex/advanced-tables-docs/README.md

 }
 ```

-*Important: Advanced Tables was formerly named Filament Filter Sets, but for compatibility with previous versions, the repository has maintained its original name.*
+> Advanced Tables was formerly named Filament Filter Sets, but for compatibility with previous versions, the repository has maintained its original name.

 Once the repository has been added to your composer.json file, you can install Advanced Tables like any other composer package using the composer require command: